HubSpot/Singularity/Docs/reference/examples.md

 ### Limitations

 - Since this container is bound to the ports 8080 and 8081 on the host machine you can't scale it up to more than one per machine.
-- Since singularity isn't allocating the ports you can't use the health check.
+- Since Singularity isn't allocating the ports you can't use the health check.

 ## Basic Service using Allocated Ports